Key takeaways

 • If you’re putting down less than 20 percent on a conventional loan, you won’t be able to completely avoid private mortgage insurance (PMI).
 A few mortgage lenders offer “no-PMI” mortgages.
 While you won’t have to pay for PMI with these types of loans, you will pay a higher interest rate, which could end up costing you more over time than the insurance premiums.

-Another possible solution: a piggyback mortgage, which calls for just 10 percent down.
-You’ll finance 80 percent of the home’s price with one mortgage and the remaining 10 percent with a second mortgage.
-That second mortgage, plus your 10 percent contribution, puts you at 20 percent down.
+Another possible solution: a piggyback mortgage.
+You’ll finance 80 percent of the home’s price with one mortgage, take out a second mortgage for 10 percent, and then come up with the remaining 10 percent in cash.
+That second mortgage, plus your 10 percent contribution, in effect gives you a 20 percent down payment — so you avoid PMI.

 If you’re a first-time homebuyer, you might get a break on PMI anyway.
 Many first-time buyer programs come with reduced premiums.